LousyValues/Monolith_Gantry_V2-VT/README.md

 # Monolith Gantry for Voron 2.4 and Trident [BETA]
 ![1](Images/monolith_render.PNG)
 ## What's this?
-This is a performance oriented, configurable gantry system for Voron 2.4 and Trident.
+This is a performance-oriented, configurable gantry system for Voron 2.4 and Trident.
 It brings VZbot AWD simplicity and Voron space efficiency together.
 ## Prerequisites for Monolith AWD
 - Z chain relocation on V2
 - 5mm or double 3mm foam tape under the rear and the front panels, because there's a 3.6mm stepper protrusion